KPISTOLAS/KPISTOLAS/README.md

 I'm a dedicated computer scientist with a strong passion for creating innovative digital solutions.
 From web development to broader software engineering projects, I take pride in crafting dynamic, efficient, and user-friendly applications.

 * 🌍  I'm based in Kavala.
 Greece
-* 🖥️  See my portfolio at [https://pistolasdev.netlify.app/](http://pistolasdev.netlify.app)
+* 🖥️  See my website at [https://pistolasdev.netlify.app/](http://pistolasdev.netlify.app)
 * ✉️  You can contact me at [kpistolas.b@gmail.com](mailto:kpistolas.b@gmail.com)

 ### Skills